Readers reviews

 Chapter 3

-The Key Players in Contemporary Luxury
+The Major Players in Contemporary Luxury

 Chapter 4

-Licensing, Category Extensions, and Brand Consistency
+Licensing, Category Extensions and Brand Coherence

 Chapter 5

-Luxury Distribution Models
+Luxury Retail Distribution Models

 Chapter 6

-Supply Chain, Operations, and Logistics in Luxury Retail
+Supply Chain, Operations and Logistics in Luxury Retail

 Chapter 7

-The Luxury Boutique as a Brand Environment
+The Luxury Boutique as a Brand Space

-The boutique as the physical expression of the brand: architecture, materials, lighting, privacy, visual merchandising, procedures, and the daily discipline of the space.
+The boutique as the physical expression of the brand: architecture, materials, lighting, privacy, visual merchandising, procedures and the daily discipline of the space.

 Chapter 8